WTLZ

-WTLZ (107.1 FM, "Kiss 107.1") is a radio station licensed to Saginaw, Michigan broadcasting an urban adult contemporary format.
+WTLZ (107.1 FM, "Kiss 107.1") is a radio station licensed to Saginaw, Michigan, broadcasting an urban adult contemporary format.

 WTLZ retains a strong signal south of Saginaw toward Flint, but moving eastward toward the Lapeer County area, WSAQ 107.1 "Q Country" signal tends to overpower WTLZ as they are both on the same frequency.

 History

-107.1 FM signed on in October 1969 as WWWS "W3-Soul" with an ERP of 2,000 Watts.
-W3 Soul at the time played a mix of Jazz and R&B for the Tri-Cities.
+The station signed on in October 1969 as WWWS "W3-Soul" with an ERP of 2,000 watts.
+W3 Soul at the time played a mix of jazz and R&B for the Tri-Cities.
 The studios were located on Bancroft at East Genesee in Saginaw.

 The station is the heritage African American-oriented radio station in the market and has featured some variation of urban format for decades.